 Overfeeding.
 Although cultivated asters can look very delicate, the truth is that they haven’t come far from their wild roots.
 These plants are tough like weeds and, like weeds, don’t need a lot of fertilizer to really thrive.
 When your aster is adding a lot of foliage rapidly, even growing really tall in a relatively short span of time and skipping its flowers, this is a good sign that you’re overfeeding with nitrogen fertilizer.
 Decrease your feedings to just once or twice per season with a diluted fertilizer and watch your big, bushy asters burst into flower.

 Powdery mildew.
-Powdery mildew on asters is usually pretty obvious, as it’ll look like white or grey powder was spilled on leaves and flower buds.
+Powdery mildew on asters is usually pretty obvious, as it’ll look like white or gray powder was spilled on leaves and flower buds.
 Rarely deadly when it comes to asters, powdery mildew can be very annoying since it has a reputation for causing buds to fail.
-Treating powdery mildew is a two part process.
+Treating powdery mildew is a two-part process.